Offer Optimization in Times of Turbulence: Navigating Tariffs and Demand Shifts with AI

 This importance of POS-based strategy is backed up by recent analysis from Visual Approach highlights a key asymmetry in international air travel recovery: while inbound visitors to the U.S. have declined, U.S. carriers have maintained strong international performance by selling the majority of those seats—about 80%—to U.S.-based travelers2.
 This discrepancy illustrates the strategic advantage of capturing demand from more resilient point-of-sale regions.
 For non-U.S. carriers facing weaker local demand, this may be a signal to reorient strategies: identify and prioritize POS regions showing stronger demand signals and adjust inventory and pricing accordingly.
 Revenue management systems that support POS-level optimization give airlines the flexibility to execute this kind of pivot in real time.

 We’ve seen similar moves from other carriers—some shifting capacity away from tariff-impacted markets, others experimenting with promotional strategies based on point-of-sale elasticity.
 On the capacity side, these decisions are typically made by the network planning team, but the revenue managers must react to these changes as well.
-Reducing capacity in one market can shift booking curves, impact overall demand levels, and change passenger willingness-to-pay.
+Reducing capacity in one market can shift booking curves, impact overall demand levels, and change passengers’ price elasticity.

 Consumer sentiment around airline pricing has become increasingly sensitive to headlines about tariffs and trade disputes.
 When tariffs are imposed on aircraft parts, fuel, or goods between key markets, the public often anticipates fare volatility, even before airlines adjust prices.
 This perception alone can lead to early booking hesitancy or shifting travel choices, especially for leisure travelers who are more price conscious.
 On the flip side, if tariffs cause economic uncertainty, business travelers may cut back, leading to softening demand that forces airlines to lower prices temporarily or launch targeted promotions to stimulate bookings.